 Lead Based Paint

-Lead poisoning means having high concentrations of lead in the body.
+Lead poisoning means having high concentrations of lead in the blood of your body.
 Lead can:

 - Cause major health problems, especially in young children

 - Damage the brain, nervous system, kidneys, hearing, and coordination.

 - Cause problems in pregnancy and affect a baby’s development

 Who is Most at Risk?

 Anyone can get lead poisoning, but women who are pregnant and children under the age of 6 are at the greatest risk.
 The risk is greater for children who: